iljapanic/mdef/src/reflections/week-04/index.md

 ![table](table.jpg "Assessing professional dimensions")

-**Knowledge** — *How I know* — I like to view the world as a complex  network of tightly interlinked systems
+**Knowledge** — *How I know* — I aspire to be a polymath with a broad knowledge of how

-I relate to Ariel’s generalist approach to gaining knowledge.
+ complex  network of tightly interlinked systems.

 **Skill** — *How I do* — I want to view my design practice as a craft by developing an honest and intimate relationship with the tools and materials I use in my daily practice (Sara).